 Buzzsumo – Identify and curate top-performing content.

 Mailchimp – Email marketing software suitable for smaller projects, an account with up to 2,000 subscribers is free.

 MailerLite – Email marketing software with super easy to use interface and affordable pricing.

 Hemingway – Use this app to make your writing bold and clear.

 Grammarly – Check your spelling, grammar and get suggestions for better writing.

 Feedly – News feeds from a variety of online sources you can customize and share.

 Google Alerts – Monitor the web for interesting new content.
 Get notifications when someone mentions you.

 Brand24 – Social media monitoring and analytics tool.

-Marketing is one of the most important aspects of business growth.
-You can build the best product in the world, but if nobody knows about it, it’s worthless.
+Marketing is one of the most critical aspects of business growth.
+You can build the best product in the world, but if nobody knows about it, it's worthless.
 Gain an in-depth understanding of the various digital marketing disciplines such as search engine optimization (SEO), social media marketing, pay-per-click (PPC), conversion optimization, content marketing and email marketing.